 For patients with tendon injuries or osteoarthritis, the thought of surgery can be daunting.
-However, at Apex Orthopedics, we offer a powerful non-surgical option: Stem Cell Injections.
+However, at Kansas City Orthopedic Alliance we offer a powerful non-surgical option: Stem Cell Injections.

 What do stem cell injections do?